-OF THE 52ND OKLAHOMA LEGISLATURE
+53RD OKLAHOMA LEGISLATURE

-STATEMENT OF AUTHORIZATION
+STATEMENT OF AUTHORITY

-Pursuant to and under the authority of Article V, Section 30 of the Oklahoma Constitution, the Oklahoma House of Representatives adopts the following rules to govern its operations and procedures.
+Pursuant to Article V, Section 30 of the Oklahoma Constitution, the Oklahoma House of Representatives adopts the following rules to govern its operations and procedures.
 The provisions of these rules shall be deemed the only requirements binding upon the House of Representatives under Article V, Section 30 of the Oklahoma Constitution, notwithstanding any other requirements expressed in statute.

-RULE ONE
+RULE 1